blueteamer/blog/content/archive/2021-03-31-fix-for-kali-linux-xrdp-authentication-is-required-to-create-a-color-managed-device/index.md

 ---
+draft: false
+toc: true
 title: "xRDP - Authentication is required to create a color managed device"
-date: "2021-03-31"
 description: "Mitigation of a common error in Debian based regarding xRDP - Authentication."
-featured: false
-draft: false
-toc: true
-# menu: main
+date: 2021-03-31
 usePageBundles: true
-categories:
+categories: ["brain dump"]
-  - "unrelated stuff"
-tags:
+tags: ["linux"]
-  - linux
-  - troubleshooting

 ---

 Many Debian based linux distro are using PolKit to enfore specific policies.
 Especially while working within a RDP session, this can become a major pain in the ass because of re-occurring pop-ups asking for credentials.
 This makes it almost impossible to do any work.